 Our bodies adapt to stimuli, fact.
 Forcing adaptation can be done through several training techniques, from increasing weight, reps and intensity to reducing rest times.
 The force in adaptation helps to challenge the muscle fibres, breaking them down and forcing them to grow back bigger and stronger.

-TIP: Train your arms in 4 to 6-week blocks, challenging yourself on the same exercises before switching it up after that training period.
+TIP: Train your arms in 4 to 6-week blocks, challenging yourself on the same arm exercises before switching up your arm workout to include new exercises, forcing a further adaptation in the muscle tissue.

 The Best Biceps Exercises